MrCyf3r/sysadmin/README.md

-# web-server
+# sysadmin scripts
-Repo for first website project.
+Repo for quick sample Python and PowerShell scripts for basic systems administration.